Rafael17/ecommerce-symetra/README.md

 - Does the discount code work for any user or only to the given users?

   - Only to the user given the discount

+- What happens when admin adds a new discount code?
+  - Old discounts code keep working until deleted
+  - Only the latest discount code is given out to user at nth transaction